ConfigHubPub/ConfigHubPlatform/README.md

 The ConfigHub server application has the following prerequisites:

-- Runs on Windows/macOS/Linux distribution (Debian Linux, Ubuntu Linux, or CentOS recommended)
+- Runs on Windows/MacOS/Linux distribution (Debian Linux, Ubuntu Linux, or CentOS recommended) or as a docker image
-- MySQL 5.0 or later, or PostgreSQL 9 or later (latest stable version is recommended)
+- Supported databases: MariaDB/MySQL, PostgreSQL, Oracle 11 or later
-- Oracle Java SE 8 or later (latest stable update is recommended)
+- Tested with Oracle Java 8

-## Upgrading from a previous version?

-Please read the release notes - database schema upgrades may be required.
+## Database Schema

+Schema is liquibase managed by an application found in [Database-Manager](https://github.com/ConfigHubPub/Database-Manager) repo.
+A pre-compiled JAR is included with each ConfigHub Platform release.

+## Issue Tracking

+Found a bug?
+Have an idea for an improvement?
+Feel free to [add an issue](../../issues).

 ## Docker ConfigHub Platform